modicio/.github/profile/README.md

 ## welcome to modicio

-modicio is an open-source organisation to maintain the **codi-native** framework and related projects.
+modicio is an open-source organisation to maintain the **codi-native** implementation and related projects.

-* :computer: **codi-native** contains the base microframework (CoDI-pattern reference implementation).
+* :computer: **codi-native** contains the CoDI-pattern reference implementation.
 Check the documentation and wiki provided there!
 * :book: **codi-native-docs** contains the generated ScalaDoc github page of the codi-native framework, maintained by our bot.
 * :rocket: **codi-insights** contains a ready-to-run starter project base on codi-native, scala and the playframework.

 A quick-start regarding **codi-native** can be found in out [getting-started guide](https://github.com/modicio/codi-native/wiki/Getting-Started)

 General information are documented in our [wiki](https://github.com/modicio/codi-native/wiki).

+### Roadmap

+The main goal for future releases is to keep the codi-native reference implementation as small and lean as possible.
+Consequently, extensions as stated in our wiki and/or issue board will not become part of the codi-native codebase.
+Instead, we develop the **modicio** framework based on codi-native as a submodule but with all additional extensions to grow our concept into a full user-driven runtime-modelling framework.

+---

 *This organization is affiliated to the software engineering lab at TU-Dresden.*
 <!--